esimov/diagram/README.md

 $ export GOPATH="$HOME/go"
 $ export PATH="$PATH:$GOPATH/bin"
 ```
-In order to visualize the generated output (with `CTRL-D`) please make sure that [glfw](https://www.glfw.org) is installed on your machine.
+In order to visualize the generated output (with `CTRL-d`) please make sure that [glfw](https://www.glfw.org) is installed on your machine.

 A shell script is bundled into the library to mitigate the generation of different binary files for different operating systems, but take care: different dependencies are needed for different operating systems.
-For a full list of required external dependencies check the official documentation of `go-glfw` (https://github.com/go-gl/glfw/blob/master/README.md).
+For a full list of the required external dependencies check the official documentation of `go-glfw` (https://github.com/go-gl/glfw/blob/master/README.md).

 ```bash
 $ go get github.com/esimov/diagram